Europe-wide Campaign for Prioritizing Early Childhood Development

 The Campaign was launched on 15 December 2020 and aims to bring change for young children in Europe by:

 - Raising awareness on the importance of ECD at the EU and country level using compelling evidence.

-- Building a community of ECD advocates at the national and EU levels.
+- Building a community of ECD advocates at the national and EU levels to ensure ECD stays high on the political agenda.

 - Leveraging EU policies and funding to support reforms and public investment at the national level.

-The First Years First Priority campaign is looking to build a strong community of ECD advocates at the EU and national levels to ensure ECD stays high on the political agenda.
-In partnership with national partners from nine European countries – Bulgaria, Finland, France, Hungary, Ireland, Portugal, Romania, Serbia, and Spain, the Campaign aims to inform European and national policymakers, engage civil society organizations, and empower parents and families to advocate for their own rights and those of their children.
+In partnership with national partners from ten European countries – Bulgaria, Finland, France, Hungary, Ireland, Italy, Portugal, Romania, Serbia, and Spain, the Campaign aims to inform European and national policymakers, engage civil society organizations, and empower parents and families to advocate for their own rights and those of their children.

 The Campaign reinforces the imperative to adopt through cross-sectoral policies, funding, and services a comprehensive approach to a child’s development in the early years, ranging from health and nutrition to family environment and support, from early learning to physical, mental, and social safety and security.

-“Only by taking a comprehensive approach to all policies and services that impact early childhood development will we be able to break the cycle of disadvantage and ensure all youngest citizens in Europe have equal opportunities to safe, healthy, and optimal development from the very start in their life.” - Mihaela Ionescu, Program Director, International Step by Step Association.
+“Only by taking a comprehensive approach to all policies and services that impact early childhood development will we be able to break the cycle of disadvantage and ensure all youngest citizens in Europe have equal opportunities to safe, healthy, and optimal development from the very start in their life.” - Mihaela Ionescu, Program Director, International Step by Step Association (ISSA).

 The Campaign prioritizes children from birth to 6 years old, with special attention to:

 - the first 1,000 days of the child’s life;